Modeling Adversaries in a Logic for Security Protocol Analysis: Modeling Security Protocols

 In a message-passing system, the agent's local state at any point is her history.
 Of course, if~$h$ is the history of agent~$i$ at the point $(r,m)$, then we want it to be the case that~$h$ describes what happened in~$r$ up to time~$m$ from~$i$'s point of view.
 To do this, we need to impose some consistency conditions on global states.
 In particular, we want to ensure that message histories do not shrink over time, and that every message received in round~$m$ corresponds to a message that was sent at some earlier round.

 Given a set $\MSG$ of messages, we define a \emph{message-passing system} (over $\MSG$) to be a system satisfying the following constraints at all points $(r,m)$ for each agent $i$: \begin{axiomlist} \item[MP1.] $r_i(m)$ is a history over $\MSG$. \item[MP2.]
-For every event $\recv(\msg)$ in $r_i(m)$ there exists a corresponding event $\sent(j,\msg)$ in $r_j(m)$, for some $j$. \item[MP3.] $r_i(0)$ is the empty sequence and $r_i(m+1)$ is either identical to $r_i(m)$ or the result of appending one event to $r_i(m)$. \end{axiomlist} MP1 says that an agent's local state is her history, MP2 guarantees that every message received at round~$m$ corresponds to one that was sent earlier, and MP3 guarantees that histories do not shrink.
+For every event $\recv(\msg)$ in $r_i(m)$ there exists a corresponding event $\sent(i,\msg)$ in $r_j(m)$. \item[MP3.] $r_i(0)$ is the empty sequence and $r_i(m+1)$ is either identical to $r_i(m)$ or the result of appending one event to $r_i(m)$. \end{axiomlist} MP1 says that an agent's local state is her history, MP2 guarantees that every message received at round~$m$ corresponds to one that was sent earlier, and MP3 guarantees that histories do not shrink.
+We note that there is no guarantee that messages are not delivered twice, or that they are delivered at all.